 Last season, an injury deprived Aidan Hutchinson of the experience he needed to help elevate his draft stock.
 As a result, he returns to Michigan for the 2021 season.
 Hutchinson is expected to lead the Wolverines’ defense and help cement his position as one of the top defensive ends in the 2022 NFL Draft.

-Hutchinson figures to be one of the most versatile of all the defensive end prospects on this list.
+Hutchinson figures to be one of the most versatile of all the DE prospects on this list.
 He has seen time at multiple alignments in the Michigan defense, ranging from a traditional defensive end to a 3-technique, and even lined up over the center.